-Farmingdale ADAPT is a campus community coalition hosted at Farmingdale State College and funded through the OASAS Environmental Prevention Grant.
-In 2017, the College was awarded this grant and will receive $125,000 annually for five years.
+Farmingdale ADAPT is a campus community coalition hosted at Farmingdale State College and originally funded through the OASAS Environmental Prevention Grant.
+In 2017, the College was awarded this grant, and received $125,000 annually for five years, ending in 2022.

 Meetings are open to all students, faculty, and community members.